How to Find a CTO for Your SaaS Solution?

 The goal of this stage is to gain marketing traction - that is, to do everything you need to prove the viability of business models;

-The business is constantly in the brainstorming mode and within 1-2 years there may be several pivots that require a drastic change in the development strategy.
+The business is constantly in brainstorming mode and within 1-2 years there may be several pivots that require a drastic change in the development strategy.

 Phase 3 - Mature product

-This is not necessarily a product that works in plus or goes to 0, it can even work in minus, it has not yet returned the investment.
+This is not necessarily a product that works in plus or goes to 0, it can even work in minus, but it has not yet returned the investment.
 But the most important thing is that the business model is fully proven and there is a very specific increase in revenue;

 Business security is of paramount importance as well as its stabilization.
 The emphasis should be on protecting the product from all sides;